Learn Node.js

 Free Introductory Node.js Course Online

 Anyone interested in learning the basic features of Node.js without enrolling in an immersive JavaScript course will want to consider their options for free online classes.
-These classes aren’t a substitute for professional skills training, but they are an ideal place for learning the basics of the library in preparation for more advanced skills training.
+These classes aren’t a substitute for professional skills training, but they are an ideal place to learn the basics of the library in preparation for more advanced skills training.

 Noble Desktop offers a few options for free Node.js instruction.
-On their official YouTube page, you can watch an Intro to Node.js seminar that will give an overview of the library and its primary functions and applications.
-You will learn how Node.js works and how developers can use Node.js to build web applications that operate outside a browser's scope.
-Once you have watched this video, if you are looking for more free online tutorials, you can explore the options available on the Web Development Playlist on their YouTube Channel or their Learn JavaScript resources page.
+On their official YouTube page, you can watch an Intro to Node.js seminar that provides an overview of the library and its primary functions and applications.
+You will learn how Node.js works and how developers can use it to build web applications that operate outside a browser's scope.
+Once you have watched this video, if you are looking for more free online tutorials, you can explore the options available on the Web Development Playlist on their YouTube channel or visit their Learn JavaScript resources page.

-Interested users can also explore their options for free training seminars through training providers such as Udemy or CodeAcademy.
+Interested users can also explore their options for free training seminars through providers such as Udemy or Codecademy.
 These classes will vary in content and delivery style, but they will still provide an overview of the basic features of the Node.js library.
-Some may also wish to explore the resources on the office Node.js webpage for free and open-source resources that they can utilize to help them learn how to use the library.
+Some may also wish to explore the resources on the official Node.js webpage for free and open-source tools they can use to learn how to work with the library.

 Read about more free Node.js videos and online tutorials.